dart-archive/vm_service_drivers/dart/tool/service.md

   // The name of this function.
   string name;

-  // The owner of this field, which can be a Library, Class, or a
+  // The owner of this function, which can be a Library, Class, or a Function.
-  // Function.
   @Library|@Class|@Function owner;

   // Is this function static?